...

 Thuy Hoang has teamed up with BAFTA and Royal Television Society-nominated Editor and TV Producer/ Director Martin Johnson and Director of Photography Patrick Acum, who have a raft of credits including Netflix, National Geographic, Disney+ and BBC TV (please visit the "About us" page).

 Currently in production this compelling documentary is a labour of love for Vietnamese immigrant Thuy.
-Thuy is no stranger to TV having reached the quarter finals of BBC MasterChef, but Saigon75 takes her on a journey back to her roots, her cultural history and a past that has shaped hers and many other Vietnamese families.
+Thuy is no stranger to TV having reached the quarter finals of BBC MasterChef, but Saigon75 takes her on a journey back to her roots, her cultural history, the importance of the food culture of her heritage, and a past that has powerfully shaped hers and many other Vietnamese families.